Voting Guide 2024 Pennsylvania

 Early Voting

-YES.
-Vote Early In Person by Mail Ballot*
+NO, but voting Early In Person by Mail Ballot* is available.

 Early Voting Dates

-Varies by County, must be within these dates: September 16-October 29
+Varies widely, check your county, must be within these dates: September 16-October 29.**

 Early Voting Drop Boxes